 - Intangible personal property includes an owner’s representation of rights to property such as shares of stock, annuities, patents, market certificates, etc. Intangible personal property owned by businesses is not taxable under the property tax laws of this state.

-Business personal property is considered Class II property and is taxed at 20% of market value.
-Market value multiplied by twenty percent equals the assessment value, which is then multiplied by the appropriate jurisdiction’s millage rates to determine the amount of tax due.
+Business personal property is considered Class II property, making the assessed value equal to 20% of market value (market value multiplied by twenty percent equals the assessment value).
+To calculate business personal property taxes, assessed values are multiplied by the appropriate jurisdiction’s millage rates to determine the amount of tax due.
 The State of Alabama publishes a personal property appraisal manual so that basic methods and procedures can be followed in the personal property appraisal process.
 This is done to ensure statewide property appraisal equity and the manual serves as a reference guide to Alabama’s assessing and appraisal personnel.

 The State of Alabama is a situs state for the taxability of personal property; therefore, if property is located in the state on October 1 (the lien date), the property is taxable unless specifically exempted.
 The State of Alabama has constitutional and statutory exemptions.
-If you have any questions regarding taxability of personal property, please call our office at (334) 242-1525.
+If you have any questions regarding taxability of personal property, please call the Alabama Department of Revenue at (334) 242-1525.